Drunken Angel: Plot

-Hoping to resolve the issue, Matsunaga goes to the home of the boss of his syndicate but overhears a discussion in which Okada says he intends to sacrifice him as a pawn in the war against a rival syndicate.
-Distressed and self-destructive, Matsunaga orders a drink from Gin, a local barmaid, who tries to persuade him to seek treatment in the countryside.
-The boss returns the territory of the black market to Okada, who orders the storeowners in his territory to refuse service to Matsunaga.
-He goes to Okada's apartment; there, he finds the yakuza with his former lover, and angrily tries to stab Okada, but starts to cough up blood.
-Okada then stabs him in the chest, and Matsunaga stumbles outside before he succumbs to his wounds and dies.
+Hoping to resolve the issue, Matsunaga goes to the home of the boss of his syndicate, but overhears a discussion in which the boss tells Okada he intends to order Matsunaga to sacrifice him as a pawn in the war against a rival syndicate.
+Distressed and self-destructive, Matsunaga orders a drink from Gin, a local barmaid, who tries to persuade him to leave the slum with her and seek treatment in the countryside.
+The boss returns control of the black market to Okada, who orders the storeowners in his territory to refuse service to Matsunaga.
+He goes to Okada's apartment; there, he finds his sworn brother with his former lover, and angrily tries to stab Okada.
+While they are fighting Matsunaga starts to cough up blood.
+The two wrestle each other on the floor in spilled paint until Okada stabs Matsunaga in the chest, and the latter stumbles outside before he succumbs to his wounds and dies.

-Okada is later arrested for the murder, but Matsunaga's boss refuses to pay for his funeral.
-Gin, who had feelings for Matsunaga, pays for it instead and tells Sanada that she plans to take Matsunaga's ashes to be buried on her father's farm, where she had offered to live with him.
+Okada is later arrested for the murder, and the boss collects money for his aid, but refuses to pay for Matsunaga's funeral.
+Gin, who had feelings for Matsunaga, pays for it instead and tells Sanada that she plans to take Matsunaga's ashes to be buried on her father's farm, where she had invited him to live with her.
 The doctor retorts that while he understands how she feels, he cannot forgive Matsunaga for throwing his life away.
-Another of his patients, the female student, arrives and reveals that her tuberculosis is cured.
-The doctor happily leads her to the market to buy her sweets.
+His student patient arrives and reveals that her tuberculosis is cured.
+The doctor happily leads her to the market to buy her the anmitsu he promised to treat her to once she was well.